-VAT Rebate Claims
+VAT Flat Rate Scheme Rebate

 If you are self employed and are not already VAT registered you could be owed a VAT rebate through the VAT flat rate scheme.